 - Refrigerate overnight before serving for best results.

 To celebrate the upcoming release of their new catalog – of which this recipe will be featured! – the amazing people at Robert Rothschild Farm (Seriously you guys, love them.
-Love them, love their products.) are allowing me to host a giveaway the eight products I’ll be featuring in recipes through the rest of the month.
+Love them, love their products.) are allowing me to host a giveaway including the eight products I’ll be featuring in recipes through the rest of the month.

 These are the awesome products that are up for grabs: